 My father loved to drive and I think he really enjoyed navigating the curves of the mountain roads.
 I remember wondering as a child with the thought that the roads circled up to the top of the mountains and yet connected to the next mountain over.
 There were no bridges to drive across.
 Later I learned the roads curved between the mountains.

 The amazing views from the mountains were always a highlight of those trips and future visits to the Blue Ridge Parkway.
-I remember my father telling us as we took a hair pin turn, “Look, you can see the back end of the car as we take the sharp curve.”
+I remember my father telling us, as we took a hair pin turn, “Look, you can see the back end of the car as we take the sharp curve.”
 By the way, our cars were little ones for the most part.
 So you can visualize our trusting little minds looking to see if we could see the tail of the car around the bend following us.

 Later I married, moved away but returned to an area near Rutherfordton, North Carolina where we had our first son.
 I worked in a hospital ICU/CCU there for 12 years.
 We were close enough to the mountains for occasional day trips there.
 But we were at the base of the Appalachians.
-Driving on the curving, steep mountain highways was also quite a thrill.
+Driving on the curving, steep mountain highways was still quite a thrill.

 Later as an adult I actually lived about 30 miles south of Asheville, near Tryon.
 That was where 100 plus other people and my family survived a genuine blizzard.
 You can read that story here: